All Faulkner Databases

 - Academic Search Premier Academic Search Premier has information in nearly every area of academic study and contains indexing and abstracts for more than 8,500 journals, with full text for more than 4,600 of those titles.
 From Ebsco via AVL.

-- Access World News Research Collection – 4,801 Sources Access World News provides access to local, regional, and national U.S. newspapers as well as full-text content of key international sources.
-Each provides unique coverage of local and regional news, including companies, politics, sports, industries, cultural activities, and people in the community, as well as a distinctive focus offering a variety of viewpoints on local and world issues.
+- Access World News Research Collection – provides access to local, regional, and national U.S. newspapers.
+Each provides unique coverage of local and regional news, including companies, politics, sports, industries, cultural activities, and people in the community, as well as a distinctive focus offering a variety of viewpoints on local issues.
 From Newsbank, including the following subsets:

 - Accessible Archives Developed by dedicated instructors and students of American history, these databases contain the rich, comprehensive material found in leading historic periodicals and books.
 Eyewitness accounts of historical events, vivid descriptions of daily life, editorial observations, commerce as seen through advertisements, and genealogical records are available in a user-friendly online environment.
 The time period covered is the late 1700’s and 1800’s.
 From Accessible Archives.